Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session3.md

 What is a rapberry pi, it is a small sized factor computer in which run specifically on the operating system of linux.
 Moreover, it is dedictaed for educational purposes, web seraching, and an overall essence of pratical applications, accredited at, (“What Is a Raspberry Pi?”)

-The memroy bus connect all 3 of the I/O, Memory (RAM), and CPU.
+The memory bus connect all 3 of the I/O, Memory (RAM), and CPU.

 An 8 bit binary equates to 256.
 A Hexadecimal digit will go from 0 to f, f represents (15)